Why Every Chore App You've Tried Has Failed (And What Actually Works Instead)

 The Real Fix Is Not a Better App.
 It Is a Smaller Mental Load.

+Harvard sociologist Allison Daminger explicitly recommends outsourcing anticipation work through "timely reminders" and systematic tools rather than trying to redistribute it between partners (American Sociological Review, 2021).
 The goal was never to split chores more fairly.
 The goal is to shrink the total cognitive burden of running a household so there is less to split in the first place.
+Daminger's research found that women disproportionately handle the anticipating and monitoring stages of cognitive labor, and technology can absorb these stages where human redistribution has consistently failed.

-When a system proactively handles the noticing, planning, and reminding, both partners can show up as doers rather than one being the perpetual manager.
-The anticipation and monitoring stages of cognitive labor, the two most invisible, most exhausting, and most unequally distributed stages, are exactly the work that a well-designed household AI can absorb.
+When a system proactively handles the noticing, planning, and reminding, both partners can show up as doers rather than one perpetually managing.
+The anticipation and monitoring stages of cognitive labor (the two most invisible, most exhausting, and most unequally distributed stages) are exactly the work a well-designed household AI can absorb.
 What remains is the collaborative part: identifying options and deciding together.
 The human part.

 Technology alone will not solve relationship dynamics.
 A system that sends automated reminders cannot make someone care more about household equity.
 But the right tool can remove the friction that makes those dynamics worse.
 When neither partner has to be the nagger, the tracker, or the one who "keeps everything in their head," the emotional space for genuine partnership opens up.